polyfy/polylith/readme.md

     org.clojure/clojure           1.10.1   3,816   x     x      -       -     ·  ·
     org.clojure/tools.deps.alpha  0.8.695     46   x     x      -       -     ·  ·

-  In this example we have four libraries used by the cl and dev environments.
+  In this example we have four libraries used by the cl and dev projects.
   If any of the libraries are added to the default or admin profiles, they will appear as 'x' in these columns.

   The 'x' in the user column, tells that clj-time is used by that component by having at least one :require statement that includes a clj-time namespace.

-  Libraries are only specified per environment, and the way it finds out which libraries are used for a specific brick, is by looking in :ns-to-lib in ./deps.edn which in this case has the value {clj-time clj-time, antlr antlr/antlr} - typed in as symbols.
+  Libraries are only specified per project, and the way it finds out which libraries are used for a specific brick, is by looking in :ns-to-lib in ./deps.edn which in this case has the value {clj-time clj-time, antlr antlr/antlr}.

-  Libraries are selected per environment and it's therefore possible to have different versions of the same library in different environments (if needed).
+  Libraries are selected per project and it's therefore possible to have different versions of the same library in different projects (if needed).

   This table supports all three different ways of including a dependency:
    - Maven, e.g.: clj-time/clj-time {:mvn/version "0.15.2"}